EMCLab-Sinica/Intermittent-Distributed/README.md

-# Distributed Concurrency Control in Intermittent Networks Demo
+# An Intermittent Operating System for Intermittent Networks

 <!-- ABOUT THE PROJECT -->
 ## Project Description

+This project develops an intermittent operating system for an intermittent network formed by multiple intermittent devices, facilitating programmers in developing intermittent-aware IoT applications, regardless of power stability.

-This project presents an intermittent-aware distributed concurrency control protocol, which leverages existing data copies inherently created in the network to improve the computation progressof concurrently executed tasks.
-In particular, we propose a borrowing-based data management method to increase data availability, and an intermittent two-phase commit procedure incorporatedwith distributed backward validation to ensure data consistency in the network.
+Internet-of-Things (IoT) devices are gradually adopting battery-less, energy harvesting solutions, thereby driving the development of an intermittent computing paradigm to accumulate computation progress across multiple power cycles.
+However, the computation progress improved by distributed task concurrency in an intermittent network can be significantly offset by data unavailability due to frequent power failures.
+We propose an intermittent-aware distributed concurrency control protocol which leverages existing data copies inherently created in the network to improve the computation progress of concurrently executed tasks.
+The protocol uses a borrowing-based data management method to increase data availability and an intermittent two-phase commit procedure incorporated with distributed backward validation to ensure data consistency in the network.
-The proposed protocol was integrated into a FreeRTOS-extended intermittent operating system running on Texas Instruments devices

 ## Implementaton Description

-To realize an operating system for intermittent networks, we integrated our borrowing-based distributed concurrency control protocol into the [Intermittent Operating System](https://github.com/EMCLab-Sinica/Intermittent-OS), which was built upon FreeRTOS according to the failure-resilient design intended for standalone intermittent systems.
+To realize an operating system for intermittent networks, we integrated our borrowing-based distributed concurrency control protocol into an [intermittent operating system](https://github.com/EMCLab-Sinica/Intermittent-OS), which was built upon FreeRTOS for standalone intermittent systems.
-Our protocol is realized on top of the task schedulerand memory manager, as shown in the figure below, with around 4800 lines of C code scattered into 18 files.
-Our operating system is then deployed on several TI MSP430 LaunchPad devices,equipped with TI CC1101 Radio Frequency (RF) transceivers, to form an intermittentnetwork.
+Our protocol is realized on top of the task schedulerand memory manager, as shown in the figure below, with around 4800 lines of C code divided into 18 files.
-Currently the project supports up to 10 tasks and 16 data object globally.
+Our operating system can be deployed on several TI MSP430 LaunchPad devices, equipped with TI CC1101 RF transceivers to form an intermittent network.
+The used low-power transceiver supports neither time-division multiple access (TDMA) nor frequency division multiple access (FDMA), resulting in severe channel collision when a network comprises more than four nodes.
+The intermittent OS when applied to a larger-scale intermittent network require another low-power wireless module that support multiple access and multi-hop relay routing.

 ![System Design](https://i.imgur.com/mttLGuu.png)